Historic Properties and Districts

 The Baltimore County’s historic preservation law states the five basic purposes are:

-- To safeguard the heritage of the County as embodied and reflected in the structures and districts that have historical, architectural, archeological or cultural merit; and
+- To safeguard the heritage of the County as embodied and reflected in the structures and districts that have historical, architectural, archeological or cultural merit

-- To stabilize and improve property values in the districts and in the County generally; and
+- To stabilize and improve property values in the districts and in the County generally

-- To foster civic pride in the beauty and noble accomplishments of the past; and
+- To foster civic pride in the beauty and noble accomplishments of the past

-- To strengthen the economy of the County; and
+- To strengthen the economy of the County

 Historic Environmental Setting

-Any exterior modification or addition, as well as any excavation, building, or demolition permit, is subject to approval by the Landmarks Preservation Commission for structures on the Preliminary or Final Landmarks List.
-Details about the process for nominating a structure, and other information about the Landmarks List are provided in the Landmarks List FAQ.
+Any exterior modification or addition, as well as any excavation, building or demolition permit, is subject to approval by the Landmarks Preservation Commission for structures on the Preliminary or Final Landmarks List (PDF).
+Details about the process for nominating a structure and other information about the Landmarks List are provided in the Landmarks List Frequently Asked Questions.

 Landmark Nomination Form and Instructions are available, if you are interested in nominating a property to the Baltimore County Landmarks List.